Parler Sues Amazon, Seeking To Restore Web Service

 As an example, the web hosting service cited a message in which a Parler user commented on a photo from Wednesday's insurrection at the U.S. Capitol, showing people cowering among seats in the gallery of the House chamber.

 "Violence works," the photo's caption reads.
 "Make them afraid."
-To that, the user added, "How bout make them hang?"a
+To that, the user added, "How bout make them hang?"

 When Twitter permanently banned President Trump, "conservative users began to flee Twitter en masse for Parler," the company said.
 "The exodus was so large that the next day ...
 Parler became the number one free app downloaded from Apple's App Store."